• Opening

 Media - interviews and articles that featured my work

-Scholarism - attempts to stop/limit conflict/violence and obtain justice
+Scholarism - my attempts to stop/limit conflict/violence and obtain justice

 Audio/Video - recordings and/or videos of presentations

-Artistic Expression - stories, photography, board games and painting about conflict, identity & discovery
+Artistic Expression - my written (non-academic) stories, photography, board games and paintings

 About My Students - current as well as those that have graduated